Eversheds Sutherland snags McDermott corporate criminal law partner

 - Law firms

-- Eversheds recently added other lawyers in Paris to its tax and real estate teams
+- Eversheds added other lawyers in Paris to tax, real estate teams

-(Reuters) - Anglo-American law firm Eversheds Sutherland said Monday it's hired a partner to its business criminal law, internal investigations and compliance practice in Paris from McDermott Will & Emery.
+(Reuters) - Anglo-American law firm Eversheds Sutherland said Monday it has hired a partner to its business criminal law, internal investigations and compliance practice in Paris from McDermott Will & Emery.

 The new hire, Alexis Werl, is set to lead the practice, which falls within the litigation and arbitration group at Eversheds Sutherland, the firm said.